The Tragedy and the Annual Commemoration

 Below, find various resources that more fully explain the importance of this event.
 Also, check out the reports of the previous years’ events.
 The links are below.

 For the third straight year, this year’s event featured the popular re-enactment of the Bay View Tragedy performed by the Milwaukee Public Theatre with the Milwaukee Puppet and Mask Theatre.
-Michael Gordon, professor emeritus of history from the University of Wisconsin – Milwaukee, spoke at the program that has been celebrated since 1986.
+Phil Neuenfeldt, president of the Wisconsin State AFL-CIO, spoke at the program that has been celebrated since 1986.

 The program has become a popular event that calls attention to the struggles of workers to achieve a greater quality of life through a humane working day.
 Up until the 1886 tragedy, workers had been campaigning through rallies, marches and other efforts to establish the principle of the eight-hour day.